-Three people were fatally shot at Aztec High School in Aztec, New Mexico, on Thursday morning, according to police.
+Three people were fatally shot at Aztec High School in Aztec, New Mexico, on Thursday morning.

-New Mexico State Police have confirmed two students and the suspected shooter are dead.
+New Mexico State Police confirmed two students and the suspected shooter are dead.

 “We were getting to class and saying the pledge and … we started hearing banging,” she said.
 “We thought, ‘Oh, they’re working on the air conditioning.’
 It was actually gunshots.”